cervoise/blog/certifications/SLAE/Exo7-Crypter.md

 # Alternatives

-RC4 or XTEA  are easy algorithms to code in assembly, some examples can be found https://github.com/aelfimow/rc4-asm or https://tinycrypt.wordpress.com/2018/01/24/xtea-block-cipher/.
+RC4 or XTEA  are easy algorithms to code in assembly, examples can be found https://github.com/aelfimow/rc4-asm or https://tinycrypt.wordpress.com/2018/01/24/xtea-block-cipher/.